-Test your bravery on the record-breaking Iron Rattler and the Bahama Blaster (the world’s tallest water slide), or go for something more family-friendly like a tour on the Fiesta Texas Railroad.
+Test your bravery on the record-breaking Iron Rattler and the Bahama Blaster (the world’s tallest water slide and one of the best water parks in Texas), or go for something more family-friendly like a tour on the Fiesta Texas Railroad.

 If you’re traveling to San Antonio during Halloween, make sure to check out the park’s seasonal festivities for even more heart-pounding thrills.